openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests.
+    1. Set up for system tests.
     2. Create net_1: net01__subnet, 192.168.1.0/24, and attach it to the router01.
     3. Create security SG1 group with rules:
-       Ingress rule with ip protocol 'icmp ', port range any, SG group 'SG1' Egress rule with ip protocol 'icmp ', port range any, SG group 'SG1' Ingress rule with ssh protocol 'tcp', port range 22, SG group 'SG1' Egress rule with ssh protocol 'tcp ', port range 22, SG group 'SG1'
+       Ingress rule with ip protocol 'icmp', port range any, SG group 'SG1' Egress rule with ip protocol 'icmp', port range any, SG group 'SG1' Ingress rule with ssh protocol 'tcp', port range 22, SG group 'SG1' Egress rule with ssh protocol 'tcp', port range 22, SG group 'SG1'
     4. Create security Sg2 group with rules:
-       Ingress rule with ssh protocol 'tcp', port range 22, SG group 'SG2' Egress rule with ssh protocol 'tcp ', port range 22, SG group 'SG2'
+       Ingress rule with ssh protocol 'tcp', port range 22, SG group 'SG2' Egress rule with ssh protocol 'tcp', port range 22, SG group 'SG2'
-    5. Launch few instances of vcenter availability zone with Default SG +SG1+SG2  in net1 in one batch.
+    5. Launch a few instances of vcenter availability zone with Default SG +SG1+SG2  in net1 in one batch.
-    6. Launch few instances of nova availability zone with Default SG +SG1+SG2  in net1 in one batch.
+    6. Launch a few instances of nova availability zone with Default SG +SG1+SG2  in net1 in one batch.
     7. Verify that icmp/ssh is enabled between instances.
     8. Remove all instances.
-    9. Launch few instances of nova availability zone with Default SG +SG1+SG2  in net1 in one batch.
+    9. Launch a few instances of nova availability zone with Default SG +SG1+SG2  in net1 in one batch.
-    10. Launch few instances of vcenter availability zone with Default SG +SG1+SG2  in net1 in one batch.
+    10. Launch a few instances of vcenter availability zone with Default SG +SG1+SG2  in net1 in one batch.
     11. Verify that icmp/ssh is enabled between instances.